ControlAltTea/SceneIt/standups/template.md

 ### What are you going to work on?

-### Any near-future blockers and how can we support you?git
+### Any near-future blockers and how can we support you?